dasaplan/ts-mono/packages/openapi-tolerant-reader/docs/the_problem_of_typesafe_parsing_the_unknown_with_zod.md

 We like to have a generic schema with an unknown literal value for **type** but here we are limited with Zod.
 If we create a schema **UnknownPet** and extend the **discriminatedUnion** accordingly, we will receive a runtime error.
-Besides discriminatedUnions may utilize `.union` or just `.or`.
+Besides discriminatedUnions we may utilize `.union` or just `.or`.
 However, doing so, we will lose validation for our concrete schemas Cat and Dog.

 For parsing `{ type: "Cat"}` we would expect a validation error because of a missing required field `mood`.
 Yet, because the union schema includes a generic option, we won't get an error.